Eino: Overview

 wf.AddChatModelNode("model", model).AddInput(START)

-For example, you could easily extend the compiled graph with callbacks:
+For example, it’s easy to extend a compiled graph with callbacks:

 handler := NewHandlerBuilder().